German White Asparagus recipe (Spargel), the perfect Spring dish, is easy to cook and delicious. Serve with melted vegan butter.

 Cooking white asparagus is effortless.

-Simmer in a mix of salt and vegan butter.
+Simmer in a large pot with boiling water, with a mix of salt and vegan butter.
+Cook until a knife inserted comes in easily.

 Serve hot with pink pepper (optional).